javelit/docs/content/develop/api-reference/data/data_editor.md

 ---
 title: st.data_editor
 slug: /develop/api-reference/data/st.data_editor
+description:
-description: st.data_editor display a data editor widget that allows you to edit dataframes and many other data structures in a table-like UI.
+  st.data_editor display a data editor widget that allows you to edit dataframes and many other data structures in a table-like UI.
+ignore: true
 ---

 <Tip>